Interdisciplinary Student Leadership Program

 Ali Albiani (Art+Design, 14), in collaboration with Professor Charmaine Martinez, designed an experience with Steve Duenes, the graphics director for The New York Times: How to Use Data and Design to Tell Stories.

 Open Science Cafe was offered in AY2013-2014 and AY2014-2015.
 The library is not currently accepting applications.

 What is Cal Poly Science Café?

-It’s a fun series that brings the campus and community together for interactive events and causal conversations.
+It’s a fun series that brings the campus and community together for interdisciplinary Learn by Doing experiences.
 They last about an hour and can cover any topic, not just those relating to science.
 Ideally, they are hands-on.
-See what we’ve done on our Vimeo channel and join us on Facebook.
+See what we’ve done on Vimeo and join us on Facebook.

 Where and when does Cal Poly Science Café happen?

 It is usually held in the Robert E. Kennedy Library, on the second floor, near Julian’s.
 We’ve found the best time to hold the events is on a Thursday, 11:00AM-12:30PM, but there is some flexibility.

 How does Open Science Cafe work?

 You will be empowered by a library team and generous budget to bring your vision to life as the leader of your own Cal Poly Science Café.
 The budget is designed to cover event expenses like speaker fees, workshop materials, travel arrangements and food.
 All expenses are reviewed, approved and processed by the library.
 Any budget not spent will be returned to library funds.
 Students will also receive a $500 stipend for their leadership.